-Wangkangurru has a couple of ways to greet people.
+Wangkangurru has many ways of greeting people.
 A common way to greet someone might be to say Arru!, this means hello, you could also say Mayi which also means hello or hi.

 A few other handy words to know as we begin learning are: